Making sense of life’s transitions is not always easy.

 We can often experience a range of emotions – hurt, anger, anxiety, fear and many more.
 Mix in a dose of confusion and disappointment while trying to discover that illusive ‘next step’ can be a little overwhelming.

-This book is practical and enormously insightful (and inspiring in places!).
+Transitions: Making Sense of Life’s Changes is practical and enormously insightful (and inspiring in places!).
 Bridges helps the reader understand the difference between managing ‘change’ and managing ‘transitions’, and to see how the end of one chapter can be the beginning of another.

 His ability to confront the questions we all ask when we find ourselves in a transition is remarkable; questions such as “Why is letting go so difficult?” and “Why is this happening to me?” or “What do I do now?”.

 He speaks to the key transition stages of: